Best Auto Loan Rates This Year

 To get the best rate, you also must allow LightStream to deduct the monthly payment from your checking account, which can be at any bank in the United States.
 You do not need to open a checking account with LightStream or SunTrust.

-If LightStream isn’t a good fit, search our database of the best car loan rates from dozens of lenders in your area to find a deal that’s right for you.
+If LightStream isn’t a good fit, search our database of today’s auto loan rates from dozens of lenders in your area to find a deal that’s right for you.

 Use our auto loan calculator to work out the monthly payment regardless of how much you’re borrowing or what the interest rate might be.